 Chia puddings are about as fashionable as Nina Proudmans wardrobe (Oz based joke sorry international readers).
 There are plenty of them on the web, so I was hesitant to add another one to the mix.
-But then I thought, I have a favourite chia pudding that I think is pretty stellar and deserves a mention.
+But then I thought, I have a favourite Carrot Cake Chia Pudding that I think is pretty stellar and deserves a mention.
 I also wanted to use it as a chance to discuss having chia puddings as a snack verses a breakfast.

 Chia puddings as a snack as featured here are spot-on for filling that snacky space in the afternoon when you are hankering for something with a little sweetness.
 They fill you up with their protein and healthy fat content, whilst putting a spring in your step with their sweetened kick.
 However, if you are doing a chia pudding for breakfast it is important to add some complex carbs to the dish, otherwise you will find yourself hungry (and hangry) not long after, along with feeling a little low in steam, energy wise.
 Unless you are following a ketogenic diet for health reasons or under the guidance of a practitioner eliminating grains, you should be adding some complex carbs to this if you desire it as a breakfast dish.

 Adding some rolled oats, quinoa flakes, buckwheat or even some rye flakes to this pudding will amp up the complex carbs providing a well balanced and sustaining meal.
 Generally I like the softness of the quinoa flakes and the oats, yet sometimes the crunch of the buckwheat can be quite nice too as seen in this chia & buckwheat pudding.